By Russ Ramsey

-This short series, which will focus on what Scripture has to say about our deepest pains and brightest hopes, is an invitation to grow in our emotional, spiritual health.
+Scripture has much to say about our deepest pains and brightest hopes, and as we read, we are invited to grow in our emotional, spiritual health.
 It’s okay to feel.
 In fact, it is vital.

-There is a time to mourn and a time to dance—and those seasons may come joined to each other.
+There is a time to mourn and a time to dance (Ecclesiastes 3:4)—and those seasons may come joined to each other.
 Now may be the time for you to weep.
 Now may be the time for you to celebrate.
 Now may be the time for you to do both.
-Remember, we do not grieve as those who have no hope.
+Remember, we do not grieve as those who have no hope (1 Thessalonians 4:13).
 So lean in and welcome the scrutiny of Scripture as we lay our hearts bare before the Lord.